 - 1 bag of mixed nuts (unsalted) about 350g/11oz plus some mixed seeds too if you have them (sesame, pumpkin, sunflower)

 - 1/2 teaspoon sea salt

 - Light olive oil or your choice of oil

 Use a food processor and just toss in any nuts and seeds that you have around.

 Start pulsing the processor and start drizzling in the oil.

-When you get the consistancy you like simply scoop it all out into a jar and enjoy any way you like.
+When you get the consistency you like simply scoop it all out into a jar and enjoy any way you like.
 Scrape out the processor and lick your fingers!

-This will keep in the fridge for up to 2 weeks.
+This nut butter will keep in the fridge for up to 2 weeks.